CASFRI/CASFRI/docs/specifications/README.md

 ## To do

-  * figure out how to publish html pages on github
   * add PDF document option
   * review all converted text (rmd files)
   * review and format all csv files

 ## Journal

+Feb 6, 2019

+  * Prepared cas_appendices.xlsx workbook containing several appendices from the Cosco specifications document.
+Other appendices will be added in the next few days.
+Also, converted workbook to html files for viewing on GitHub.

 Feb 4, 2019